tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

                 self._name,
                 resp))

-The print is responsible for the console output
+The print in the code above is responsible for the console output

 .. code-block:: none